Leighton Library Aims and Objectives

 The Library is owned and managed by the Leighton Library Trust which was established in 1701.
 It has been a Registered Scottish Charity (SC003010) since 1925.
 Work is underway to apply to the Charity Regulator (OSCR) to convert into a Scottish Charitable Incorporated Organisation (SCIO).

-Currently (February 2022) there are six Trustees, chaired by the Minister of Dunblane Cathedral.
+There are six Trustees, chaired by the Minister of Dunblane Cathedral.
 Below that there is an Executive Group to whom the Trustees delegate operational decision-making and some expenditure.

 Leighton Library Management Structure: